HPAC/ELAPS/docs/Experiment.md

 ### `calls_parallel`
 Wether the calls for one sum-range iteration shall be executed in parallel.
 The used Sampler must support OpenMP for this option.
-The option is automatically implied when `sumrange_parallel == True`.

 Setter: `set_calls_parallel(calls_parallel)`